CADJPY Technical Analysis | Forexlive

 Upcoming Events

-Today we have another US labour market report with the release of the US ADP data followed by the BoC rate decision later.
-Tomorrow, it will be the time for the US Jobless Claims figures, while on Friday we conclude the week with the NFP report.
-Weak US data is likely to weigh on global yields and favour the JPY, while strong figures might keep the pair supported.
+Today, we have the US PPI data followed by the FOMC rate decision where the Fed is expected to keep interest rates unchanged.
+Tomorrow, we will see the latest US Retail Sales and Jobless Claims figures, while on Friday we conclude the week with the Japanese and the US PMIs.